 From Oscar's Pass look north into Bridal Veil Basin.
 Three Needles are image-left and Lewis Lake is below "Columbine Pass," 13,058'.
 Although there are more direct routes to Columbine Lake from the east, there are social trail fragments into the basin and over Columbine Pass to the lake.

-From Oscar's Pass it is a quick and simple 0.2 mile to the peak on a relatively broad ridge of broken rock.
+From Oscar's Pass it is a quick and simple 0.2 mile northwest to the peak on a relatively broad ridge of broken rock.
 It is a shallower incline than most of the road.

-The humble peak doesn't call attention to itself but the panoramic is one of the best in Colorado.
+The humble peak doesn't call attention to itself but the panorama is one of the best in Colorado.
 The mountain resides east of midway on a ridge that spans the Ophir Needles, Silver Mountain, Oscar's Peak, Point 13,614', and Lookout Peak.

 We intended to climb Point 13,614' east of Oscar's Pass, image-left, but weather chased us off the ridge.
 Lookout Peak is to its right.
 The bright blue dot is Crystal Lake, a short and highly recommended walk from Ophir Pass.